Introduction

 Figure 4 above also shows an overview of structured treatment interventions for young people in treatment for substance misuse in Oldham.
 ‘YP harm reduction’ interventions ranged from 96% to 100% over the three census periods (England average (2024/25): 75%).
 The rate for ‘YP multi-agency working’ in Oldham has increased from 84% in 2022/23 to 92% in 2024/25.
 Again, the most recent rate for Oldham is significantly greater than the England average of 61%.

-Rates for ‘Psycho-social interventions’ have been provided for 99% to 100% of Oldham’s young in-treatment cohort and compares favourably, albeit slightly, with the England average of 95% (2024/25).
+Rates for ‘Psycho-social interventions’ have been provided for 99% to 100% of Oldham’s young in-treatment cohort and compares favourably, albeit only marginally, with the England average of 95% (2024/25).

 In Figure 4 the distribution of ‘psych-social sub-interventions’ is also shown for Oldham’s young people in treatment for substance misuse from 2022/23 to 2024/25.
 It can be observed that over the three census periods on view ‘Cognitive/Behavioural’ sub-interventions have ranged from 36% to 42% (England average: 30%).
 A similar range for ‘Motivational interventions’ is also apparent 37% to 43%, less than the national average of 53% (2024/25).